 Some things, such as disassembling furniture or wrapping fragile valuables should be left to professionals.
 However, other tasks, such as finding the best way to pack books are much easier and you can tackle them on your own.

 All you have to do is find the best and easiest way to pack for a move and leave only what you must to the professionals.
 Also, you can ask your friends to lend you some handy moving tools, such as hand truck dolly or forklift – they can make miracles with your heavy furniture or huge box.

 Planning is Everything

 Of course, none of these tips will matter if you don’t plan your budget in advance.
 Besides hiring the company with the most suitable bid, scheduling the date in time, and finding some free supplies, you should count on your friends’ help.
-With proper organization ahead of time, you could ask them to give you a hand about packing.
+With proper organization ahead of time, you could ask them to give you a hand with packing.